Sunoo/homebridge-camera-ffmpeg/_configs/D-Link-DCS-933L.md

 }
 ```

-## H264 audio config
+## H.264 audio config

-There's approx 10 secs delay at the start and audio is functional.
+There's ~10 secs delay at the start and audio is functional.
 Best option if you want reliable audio and video.

 From main config: